 Ideally sub-clause 4.14 could be separated into 2 sub-clauses a general section consisting of existing text and a new section explaining how to align with the horizon.
 It might not be allowed to do this in the design rules however ? if not the new text can be added in the same sub-clause.
 In the example below its split into 2 sub-clauses.

 4.14 Reference coordinate system

+4.14.1 General